MaxDragonheart/docker-geoserver/docs/index.md

 # Geoserver Docker Image

-Geoserver's version 2.20.1, that runs on port 8300 as default with minimum 2GB and maximum 4GB  of RAM.
+[Geoserver](https://geoserver.org/) runs on port 8300 as default with minimum 2GB and maximum 4GB  of RAM.

-Version tagged `low_cost_server` has minimum 512MB and maximum 2GB  of RAM.

 ## Credentials